ev3rest/macos-chrome-keychain/README.md

 # macos-chrome-keychain

-Used if Chrome Safe Storage Key is known
+Used to decrypt Chrome Safe Storage if the key is known

-for education purposes only
+# for education purposes only

+This project is based on **manwhoami's** OSXChromeDecrypt, MMeTokenDecrypt